It’s almost the first of the month, but you went a little too hard this past weekend. And now you’re short on rent.

 It turns out, you actually can, and it’s not as strange as it sounds.

 Peer-to-peer lending (P2P lending) is the process of loaning money to new businesses or individuals, typically done through an online platform that matches investors and borrowers together.

 Microlending, while similar to P2P lending, is the process of loaning small amounts of money, usually to business startups in developing countries.

-The premise is that lenders invest in a new business, and upon success of the business, investors are paid back with low interest rates.
+The premise is that lenders invest in a new business, and upon the success of the business, investors are paid back with low-interest rates.

 That means, whether you are simply in need of a little cash or looking to start a whole business, microlending and P2P lending are options available to you.

 Like all forms of lending, however, there is a level of risk involved for the investor.
 Microloans have general default rates of 10-20%, and P2P lending has a default rate that ranges between 4-5%.

 Despite the risk, choosing to invest in a startup or to help an individual can provide opportunities to which they may not normally have access.

 How does it work?

 Generally, in microlending and P2P lending, a third-party service is used to match investors or lenders with borrowers.
 In most instances, an interest rate is set by the investor (and in some instances, an additional fee is charged by the third-party servicer).